-RFID labels function in conjunction with an RFID reader, a data processing system, and a tag, with an embedded identification chip.
-The reader is an electronic system, with one or more antennas that transmit radio waves and read signals from RFID tags.
-In addition to the features of typical barcode labels, RFID labels offer numerous advantages.
+RFID Smart Labels function in conjunction with an RFID reader, a data processing system, and a tag, with an embedded identification chip.
+The reader is an electronic system, with one or more antennas that transmit radio waves and read signals from RFID Smart Labels.
+In addition to the features of typical barcode labels, RFID Smart Labels offer numerous advantages.
 Since these labels use radio waves, scanning them does not require a clear line of sight.
 As a result, products are not required to be unpacked from their containers in order to be scanned and multiple products may be scanned at once, thereby, saving time.

-Moreover, based on the frequency ranges employed to convey data, RFID tags may be classified into three categories: low frequency (LF), high frequency (HF) and ultra-high frequency (UHF).More details on the aforementioned categories have been discussed below:
+Moreover, based on the frequency ranges employed to convey data, RFID Smart Labels may be classified into three categories: low frequency (LF), high frequency (HF) and ultra-high frequency (UHF).More details on the aforementioned categories have been discussed below:

-- HF RFID systems provide reading distances of 10 cm to 1 m and operate in the 3 MHz to 30 MHz frequency range.
+HF RFID Smart Labels systems provide reading distances of 10 cm to 1 m and operate in the 3 MHz to 30 MHz frequency range.
 The applications of HF RFID include tracking surgical tools and secured access control.

-NFC is a type of RFID, which is a contactless technology used for communication, that operates in a frequency range centered on 13.56 MHz.
+NFC Tags are a type of RFID Smart Labels, which is a contactless technology used for communication, that operates in a frequency range centered on 13.56 MHz.
 This technology enables users to wirelessly transfer identity data to the recipient for security and tracking purposes.
-Further, NFC technology is utilized in a variety of fields, including manufacturing, medical, banking and finance sectors, due to its ability to be is used within a defined range and reasonably safe nature.
-NFC chips may be included into product tags, labels and marketing materials, providing customers with an easy approach to extend their brand experiences into the digital world.
-NFC labels are also used to point customers to websites where they can find out more about the product or the brand than can be put on a label.
+Further, NFC Tags technology is utilized in a variety of fields, including manufacturing, medical, banking and finance sectors, due to its ability to be is used within a defined range and reasonably safe nature.
+NFC Tags chips may be included into product tags, labels and marketing materials, providing customers with an easy approach to extend their brand experiences into the digital world.
+NFC Tags are also used to point customers to websites where they can find out more about the product or the brand than can be put on a label.